idrispendisbey/arionum-scripts/README.md

 `    status    -- check status of services`

 ## Troubleshooting
 If status fails or returns timeout, try the following...
 Run status a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
 Run restart function to restart all services.
 Wait a few minutes then run status again.

+Bash script has "set -e" which means it will HALT on any errors to prevent chaos.

 If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues